Helgi: The Dwarven Rage Runner Who Loves to Reset the Clock

 Community Corner: Hot Takes & History

-The community reaction to Helgi was mixed but generally positive regarding his niche.
+The community reaction to Helgi has been mixed but generally positive regarding his potential.

-- Others focused on the passive: "This passive is a funny way to punish Toon Jahangir in Rush tournaments."
+- One player noted, "This passive is a funny way to punish Toon Jahangir in Rush tournaments," highlighting his specific anti-meta role.

 Final Thoughts